seanbreckenridge/google_takeout_parser/README.md

 ## Usage

+The directory structure of the google takeout changes depending on your Google accounts main language.
+If this doesn't support your language, see [contributing](#contributing).
+This currently supports:

+- `EN`: English
+- `DE`: German

 ### CLI Usage

 Can be accessed by either `google_takeout_parser` or `python -m google_takeout_parser`.
 Offers a basic interface to list/clear the cache directory, and/or parse/merge a takeout and interact with it in a REPL: